Department of Physics and Astronomy Faculty

 Dr. Binder is a referee for Chaos, the Physical Review and the American Journal of Physics.
 He has biographies in “Who's Who in Science and Engineering” and “Who’s Who in the World”.
 He was a Scholar at the Kavli Institute for Theoretical Physics, in Santa Barbara, California in the Summer of 2006, a Visiting Professor at the Center for Nonlinear Dynamics at the University of Texas, Austin, in Fall of 2008, and a Fellow at the New England Complex Systems Institute in the Summer of 2013.

 Dr. Binder's research broadly addresses four loosely related themes.
 The first is the analysis of realistic time series in search for chaos and with view to predicting and understanding natural phenomena.
 The second is the study of information as one of the possibly most fundamental currencies in nature.
 The third is the search for a general understanding of the phenomena known as complex systems.
 The fourth is the modeling of population-resources-environment systems, with emphasis on scenarios for the Island of Hawaii.
 He actively involves undergraduate students in this work as well as in research addressing physics education.
 He recently co-edited a book on Language as a Complex System.

 Contact Prof. Binder.

 M.Ed., University of Hawaiʻi at Manoa, 2012

 John Coney is support staff and technician for the Physics and Astronomy department at UH Hilo.
 He holds a B.S. in computer science and a M.Ed. in educational technology.
-John brings an oceanographic background to the progam and holds a 100 ton USCG ticket, as well as a NAUI scuba instructor certification.
-As manager of a scanning electron facility for many years, he hopes to apply this experience to the UH Hilo observatory on Mauna Kea.
+John brings an oceanographic instrumentation background to the progam and previously managed a scanning electron microscope facility for over twenty years.
+He hopes to apply this experience to the UH Hilo observatory on Mauna Kea.

 Contact John Coney